Mary Lincoln Crume: Early life and family

 Mary was born at the Lincoln Family Homestead, Linville Creek in then Augusta County, Virginia (now Rockingham County, Virginia).
-At age 6, her parents sold their land and the family moved to Jefferson county, Kentucky.
+At age 6, her parents sold their land and the family moved to Jefferson County, Kentucky.

 Marriages and children

-Mary Ada Lincoln Crume was the probable second wife of Daniel Crume (January 27, 1758 – September 16, 1824), forming a common-law or frontier marriage about 1791 and dissolving it before 1801.
+Mary Lincoln Crume was the probable second wife of Daniel Crume (January 27, 1758 – September 16, 1824), forming a common-law or frontier marriage about 1791 and dissolving it before 1801.
 There are no public records on this relationship.
 They had two daughters: Sarah Crume Hasty (25 January 1792 – 7 July 1879) and Elizabeth W. Crume Davis (1794 – 2 August 1880).
-The Brookville Star, 17 Dec 1917, indicates that Elizabeth W. Crume was a first cousin of Abraham Lincoln.
+The Brookville Star, 17 December 1917, indicates that Elizabeth W. Crume was a first cousin of Abraham Lincoln.

-Mary's marriage to Ralph Crume, Jr., the nephew of Daniel Crume, occurred on 5 August 1801.
-Ralph Crume and Mary Lincoln had the following children: William Cox Crume (7 April 1804 – after November 1883), Ann Crume (1805-?), and Ralph Lincoln Crume (1809 – after 1890).She is buried in the cemetery at Crume Valley in Breckinridge County, Kentucky.
+Mary's marriage to Ralph Crume Jr., the nephew of Daniel Crume, occurred on 5 August 1801.
+She is buried in the cemetery at Crume Valley in Breckinridge County, Kentucky.